ssvassiliev/Summer_School_OpenMP/_episodes/06-tasks.md

 - "OpenMP can manage general parallel tasks"
 ---

-The last technique we will look at is the `task` construct.
-Tasks is the most recent addition to omp constructs.
+The last technique we will look at is the *omp task* directive.
+It is the most recent addition to omp constructs introduced in OpenMP specification version 3.0 in 2008.
 Older constructs worked well for many cases but there were limitations.
-Only loops with a known length at run time were allowed.
-And only finite number of parallel sections.
+Only loops with a known length at run time were allowed, and only finite number of parallel sections.

-This didn’t work well with certain common problems.
-Linked lists and recursive algorithms for example.
-Another concept that was hard to parallelize was the `while` loop with it's unknown number of iterations.
+This didn’t work well with certain common problems such as recursive algorithms  and linked lists.
+Another control flow statement that was hard to parallelize was the *while* loop with it's unknown number of iterations.

-The task construct addresses these issues by generating a pool of tasks that are then executed by all available threads.
-Typically, one thread will generate the tasks, adding them to a queue, from which all threads can take and execute them.
+The *omp task* directive addresses these issues by generating a pool of tasks that are then executed by all available threads.
+Typically, one thread will generate the tasks and add them to a queue.
+All threads then can take and execute tasks from this queue.

+A task is composed of the code to be executed and the data environment (inputs to be used and outputs to be generated).

 This leads to the following code:

 ~~~
 #pragma omp parallel
 #pragma omp single
 {
-...
+    /* Code generating tasks */
 #pragma omp task
-{ ... }
-...
+    { /* task 1 */}
 #pragma omp task
-{ ... }
-...
+    { /* Task 2 */}
+    /* Code to run after task */
 }
 ~~~
 {:.language-c}